Powerful storm drenches Southern California with heavy rain

 Caption

-A pedestrian carries an umbrella while looking toward the skyline from Dolores Park in San Francisco, Monday, Dec.
+People walk through a partially flooded homeless encampment at Riverwalk Park in Santa Cruz, Calif., Monday, Dec.
 13, 2021.
-A major winter storm hitting Northern California is expected to intensify and bring travel headaches and a threat of localized flooding after an abnormally warm fall in the U.S. West.
-(AP Photo/Jeff Chiu)
+A major storm hitting Northern California is expected to intensify and bring travel headaches and a threat of localized flooding after an abnormally warm fall in the U.S. West.
+(AP Photo/Nic Coury)

 Caption

-A pedestrian carries an umbrella while looking toward the skyline from Dolores Park in San Francisco, Monday, Dec.
+People walk through a partially flooded homeless encampment at Riverwalk Park in Santa Cruz, Calif., Monday, Dec.
 13, 2021.
-A major winter storm hitting Northern California is expected to intensify and bring travel headaches and a threat of localized flooding after an abnormally warm fall in the U.S. West.
-(AP Photo/Jeff Chiu)
+A major storm hitting Northern California is expected to intensify and bring travel headaches and a threat of localized flooding after an abnormally warm fall in the U.S. West.
+(AP Photo/Nic Coury)